blocklienterprise/bma-go-redis-app/REALTIME-SIGNALS-ROADMAP.md

   - `ApiFetchResult` includes optional `total`.
   - `useNotifications()` is realtime-first; REST is reconciliation.
   - `RealtimeProvider` replays active subscriptions into new clients/reconnects.
+  - `UseActivityFeedOptions` is exported so agents can use `useActivityFeed({ autoRefresh: true })`.
 - `blockli-sdk/contracts/live-messaging.v1.json`
   - Feature hooks may subscribe before the socket exists; `RealtimeProvider` preserves/replays refs.
   - Troubleshooting: if activity works but bell does not, check `user:{id}` subscribe ack and target user ID.
-  - `activity.comment`, `activity.reaction`, and `activity.deleted` are
+  - `activity.comment`, `activity.reaction`, and `activity.deleted` merge into
-    published, but visible in-place UI merging is a separate app wiring step.
+    visible activity feed cards through the SDK runtime store.
+  - `useActivityFeed({ autoRefresh: true })` owns background feed refresh on external `activity.new`; the app owns pill presentation and scroll-to-top.
 - `blockli-mobile-expo-tester/REALTIME-ROADMAP.md`
   - Tighten "DONE" wording where publishers are done but UI merge is only partial.

-No contract v2 is needed for additive fields such as `ApiFetchResult.total`.
+No contract v2 is needed for additive fields/options such as `ApiFetchResult.total` or `UseActivityFeedOptions.autoRefresh`.

 ---